 How long are classes?

-All classes are one hour in length.
+All classes are 40 minutes in length.

 Do you offer beginner classes for children and adults?